 - Do not touch the internal circuit and electric terminals as doing so could cause a malfunction. - Hold the battery by the edges.
-Holding the battery across the contact points will seriously deplete the storage capacity. - Make sure that the + side faces the hottom of the case.
+Holding the battery across the contact points will seriously deplete the storage capacity. - Make sure that the + side faces the bottom of the case.

-- 4. Close the lid securely as illustrated 1 2. - 5.
-Operate the buttons to check its operation.
+4. Close the lid securely as illustrated © D.

+5. Operate the buttons to check the operation.